aboovv1976/oci-fss-scheduler/README.md

 This repository provides a few techniques to manage OCI FSS snapshots.
 Deletion of snapshots based on age and automatically scheduling the creation and deletion of snapshots.
+The files are in ***snapshot-scheduler-tool*** folder

 ***1) OCI FSS Snapshot delete***
 ***2) OCI FSS Snapshot Scheduler***